30-Second Overview

 Development Timeline

-- 2007: Officially named Huashan 1914 Cultural Creative Industries Park
+- 2007: Officially named Huashan 1914 Cultural and Creative Industry Park

-- 2008: Commissioned to Taiwan Design Museum for management
+- 2008: Management entrusted to the National Taiwan Museum of Literature

 Current Features

-- Cultural Creative Shops: Design brand flagship stores, cultural creative products
+- Cultural and Creative Shops: Design brand flagship stores, cultural and creative merchandise

-- Dining and Entertainment: Specialty restaurants, bars, coffee shops
+- Food, Beverage, and Entertainment: Specialty restaurants, bars, coffee shops

-- Event Planning: Large exhibitions, arts festivals, markets
+- Event Programming: Large-scale exhibitions, arts festivals, night markets (市集, shiji)

 Songshan Cultural and Creative Park